compose-spec/compose-spec/spec.md

   - "8000"
 ```

+> **Note**
+>
+> If the Dockerfile for the image already exposes ports, it is visible to other containers on the network even is `expose` is not set in your Compose file.

 ### extends

 `extends` lets you share common configurations among different files, or even different projects entirely.
 With `extends` you can define a common set of service options in one place and refer to it from anywhere.
 You can refer to another Compose file and select a service you want to also use in your own application, with the ability to override some attributes for your own needs.